Honkl/general-ai/README.md

 # Project structure
 The project contains three main directories:
 - `Controller`: all the AI code
-- `Experiments`: evaluated experiments, logs and graphs, including trained models
+- `Experiments`: evaluated experiments, logs and graphs, including trained models (only small ones, to keep this repository in reasonable size)
 - `Game-interfaces`: interfaces on the side of games, configuration files

 # How to install